ntlinh8/gamechat-automation-test/README.md

 ## Project Description (must read)

-This archive is one of my freelance projects and it was approved for public posting (no sensitive data) as a testament to my efforts.
+This project is one of my freelance projects and it was approved for public posting (no sensitive data) as a testament to my efforts.
 It is built using Robot Framework and Selenium for the [**Torn City**](https://www.torn.com/) game.

 If you are worried about the authenticity of this project, you can ask me any question about any line of code during an interview.
 I developed it from scratch, so I can explain everything to you.
 (Actually, after getting permission for private use, I just posted it recently)